 , 206 N.W.2d 157

 The requirements of ss.
-227.15 and 227.16 (1) [now ss.
-227.52 and 227.53 (1)] for standing to seek review of an administrative decision do not create separate and independent criteria, but both sections essentially require that to be a person aggrieved for standing purposes, one must have an interest recognized by law in the subject matter that is injuriously affected by the decision.
+227.15 and 227.16 (1) [now this section and s.
+227.53 (1)] for standing to seek review of an administrative decision do not create separate and independent criteria, but both sections essentially require that to be a person aggrieved for standing purposes, one must have an interest recognized by law in the subject matter that is injuriously affected by the decision.
 Wisconsin's Environmental Decade, Inc. v.
 PSC, 69 Wis.
 2d 1

 , 230 N.W.2d 243